MinecraftForge/Documentation/docs/gui/screens.md

 Dragging an element with the mouse, implemented via `#mouseClicked` and `#mouseReleased`, provides more precisely executed logic.

-Focusing allows for a specific child to be checked first and handled during an event's execution, such during keyboard events or dragging the mouse.
+Focusing allows for a specific child to be checked first and handled during an event's execution, such as during keyboard events or dragging the mouse.
 Focus is typically set through `#setFocused` or, when the screen is being opened, `#setInitialFocus`.
 In addition, interactable children can be cycled using `#changeFocus`, selecting the next child in the list, or the previous child if the shift key is held down.

 !!! note
     Screens implement `ContainerEventHandler` and `GuiComponent` through `AbstractContainerEventHandler`, which adds in the setter and getter logic for dragging and focusing children.